 The responsibility for local governance involves many residents serving on a variety of appointed panels.
 All members of these boards and commissions are appointed by the Board of Supervisors.
 A series of independent advisory commissions, are involved in different aspects of Township governance.

 These include a Planning Advisory Commission, a Zoning Hearing Board, a Building and Fire Code Board of Appeals, and a Library Board.
 Special purpose and ad hoc committees are also formed by the Board of Supervisors as needed.
 Their meeting schedules and agendas vary.
 Final decisions, however, reside with the Board of Supervisors which normally meets twice a month.
 Every meeting includes an opportunity for local residents to address its members about any issue, regardless of whether it is on or off the agenda.

-Board of Supervisors Cranberry Township is governed by a five-member Board of Supervisors.
+Cranberry Township is governed by a five-member Board of Supervisors.
 Members are elected at-large and serve six-year terms.
 The Board sets policy for the Township, adopts its annual budget, and enacts ordinances regulating activities within its jurisdiction.